daos-stack/daos/docs/user/container.md

   Snapshot Epochs            :
 ```

+While a label is not mandatory, it is highly recommended.
+Like pools, container
-Like pools, container labels can be up to 127 characters long and must only include
+labels can be up to 127 characters long and must only include alphanumeric
-alphanumeric characters, colon (':'), period ('.'), hyphen ('-') or underscore ('\_').
+characters, colon (':'), period ('.'), hyphen ('-') or underscore ('\_').
 Labels that can be parsed as UUID are not allowed.

 The container type (i.e., POSIX or HDF5) can be passed via the --type option.

+For convenience, a container can also be identified by a path to a filesystem
-As shown below, the pool UUID, container UUID, and container attributes can be
+supporting extended attributes.
+In this case, the pool and container UUIDs
-stored in the extended attributes of a POSIX file or directory for convenience.
+are stored in an extended attribute of the target file or directory that can
-Then subsequent invocations of the daos tools need to reference the path
+then be used in subsequent command invocations to identify the container.
-to the POSIX file or directory.

 ```bash
 $ daos cont create tank --path /tmp/mycontainer --type=POSIX --oclass=SX